scmanjarrez/CVEScannerV2/README.md

     of the library and analyze the starting comment looking for the version.

 > Nmap library shortport is used to detect if port matches HTTP/SSL.

+## Known bugs
+Due to limitations in sqlite, the version comparison sometimes fail and retrieve versions greater than the version queried, e.g. `10.0.0` would be queried when comparing with `2.5.0` becase `1 > 2` (sqlite does string comparison character by character)

 # Requirements
 - luasql